swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

 print(echo) // => echo
 ```

-### Extensions on behaviors

-It might be interesting to allow behaviors to have new functionality added
-via `extension`s.
-This feature would come with some runtime costs, however; any
-`public` behavior on a property would have to export a vtable representing
-that property's implementation of the behavior in order for extensions in
-other modules to be able to interact with it.
-This fights the
-"zero-cost abstraction" goal we have for the feature.

 ### Overloading behaviors

 It may be useful for behaviors to be overloadable, for instance to give a